Textile stabilization: Documentation

 Documentation is fundamental to conservation practice and should occur before, during, and after textile stabilization treatments.
-Examination and recording provide clarity on an object’s structure and condition and serve as the basis for future care and scholarship.
+Examination and recording provide clarity on an object's structure and condition and serve as the basis for future care and scholarship.
 Documentation includes a general description of the object prior to treatment, followed by a systematic examination of the area(s) to be stabilized.
 All of the materials and methods used in treatment should be identified along with a step-by-step description of the work done, accompanied by diagrams and color photographs of the process.
 It is recommended that brand name products used in treatment include a description of the chemical composition for future reference.
 Specific areas of damage can be documented through tracings on sheets of Mylar to identify localized interventions.
 Information learned through physical and visual analysis and details on the treatment process from start to finish culminate in a final report.

-Case studies

-Tapestry conservation

-The Institut d'Estudis Catalans (IEC), the old Casa de Convalescència in Barcelona, Spain undertook the cleaning and of the four tapestries at the Sala Prat de la Riba room in October of 2017.

-The wool and silk renaissance tapestries weaved in Brussels were housed at the Sala Prat de la Riba room of the IEC.
-Mercury walking with Herse, Aglauros stopping Mercury, The Bridal Chamber of Herse, The Triumph of Death over Chastity (Willem de Pannemaker (1512-1582): the love series; Willem Dermoyen: (active between 1520 and 1530 in Brussels) were dismantled by the technicians of the Centre for the Restoration of Artefacts of Catalonia (CRBMC), to carry out an emergency restoration that would at least halt rapid deterioration occurring.
-The team employed organoleptic examination, vacuuming, sampling, an inspection of fibers, and careful removal of the compromised textiles for further microscopic examination.
-The author contextualizes the significance of the tapestries not only in relevance to the IEC, but Catalonia and its larger history within the region.
-The textiles also represent the craftsmanship of local artisans and establish relevant narratives of the 15th century.
-In order to preserve these key items, IEC took mandatory steps to remove compromised materials and establish research for proper storage and future restoration efforts.